positron/aws-minecraft/README.md

 # AWS Minecraft Utilities
 This repo currently contains utilities to run a minecraft server on EC2.
-For a server that only turns on a few hours a week, this is very cost-effective.
+For a server that only turns on a few hours a month, this is very cost-effective.

 Maybe one day I will make this entirely automatic and configurable.
 Until then, I hope some of these pieces are useful to you.

 ## Autoupdate DNS
-Unless you pay extra for a ~~static~~ Elastic IP Address your EC2 server will be assigned a new public IP each time you start it.
+Unless you pay extra for a *static* Elastic IP Address your EC2 server will be assigned a new public IP each time you start it.
+Use this script to tell Route53 about the new IP every time the server boots so people can join the game using DNS.

 1. Copy the `update_dns.sh` script to your server.
 2. Run `crontab -e` to edit your cron